Right Arrow

 Integration with existing systems

-Successful implementation requires seamless integration with existing construction management systems.
+Successful implementation requires effective integration with existing construction management systems.
 Open API architectures allow integration with platforms like Procore and BIM 360, eliminating the need for multiple disconnected systems.
-This addresses the tool sprawl challenge where teams must log into numerous platforms to access different data sets.
+This addresses the issue where teams must log into numerous platforms to access different data sets.

 Integration capabilities include: